- What is a prescriptive sales process?

 To get started with prescriptive sales, define your customer and your solution before you ever meet them.

-This is counterintuitive to most entrepreneurs, but it is critical.
+This is counterintuitive to most MSP owners, but it is critical.

 Get clear about who your prospective customer is.
 Start by identifying your best and favorite clients.
 If you don’t have any clients, define your ideal client.